 Though we have separated these dimensions out for the purpose of this lesson, please note that these dimensions are interconnected and interrelated.

-Assignment 1: Practical and Ritual Dimension
+Part 1: Practical and Ritual Dimension

 The practical and ritual dimension of religion allows for all practitioners to have shared, grounding behavior(s).
 Examples of these historically have included common liturgy, the practice of yoga as part of vedic faith, sacrifice, ritualized prayer such as the rosary, etc